-The intercity bus industry has grown significantly over the last fifteen years, becoming an increasingly popular option for people traveling into New York City from other cities.
+The bus industry has grown significantly over the years, becoming an increasingly popular option for people traveling into New York City from other cities or within New York City.
 While these buses provide a useful, low-cost transportation option for New Yorkers, they can cause disruption to the local traffic network through increased sidewalk and street congestion and heavy usage of the city’s curbside space.

-DOT has been authorized by the New York State Legislature to implement a permit system for intercity bus operators.
-This system requires intercity bus operators to apply for a permit from DOT before they can make on-street stops in the city.
-The permit approval process will include consultation with local communities and the MTA and Port Authority of New York and New Jersey, where appropriate, ensuring the involvement of stakeholders in the process.
+NYC DOT has been authorized by the New York State Legislature and Local Law to implement a Bus Stop Permit system for Intercity, Public Transportation, Shuttle, and Sight-seeing bus operators.
+This system requires owners or operators to apply for a permit from NYC DOT before they can make on-street stops in the City.
+The permit approval process includes consultation with local community boards and other agencies such as the MTA and Port Authority of New York and New Jersey, where appropriate, ensuring the involvement of stakeholders in the process.

-Permit holders must follow all items set forth in the intercity bus permit, in the Intercity Bus Permit Rules and all other New York City Traffic Rules.
+Permit holders must follow all requirements on the Bus Stop Permit, in the Bus Stop Permit Rules and all other applicable rules and laws.
 Permit holders must also ensure to have and maintain all other required governmental authorizations and insurance.

 Applying for a Permit

-Intercity bus operators are required to submit an application for each proposed bus stop location.
-The application must include information about the operator, including:
+Bus owners or operators are required to submit an application for each proposed bus stop location.
+The application must provide owner or operator information, including, but not limited to:

 - Contact information

 - Federal and State Motor Carrier Identification Numbers for each bus